 4. Encourage Neighbors to Participate

-Remember back in step #2, when you spoke to your apartment complex about recycling?
+Remember back in step #2, when you spoke to your apartment complex management about recycling?
 You should also ask them to let other residents know about the recycling options in the area.

 As you get to know your neighbors, you can also encourage them to recycle.
 This can be as simple as letting them know that you found a local drop-off location for recycling, in case they were looking.
 Many people are willing to recycle; they just need a little help.
 You could even set up a rotating schedule of neighbors who do the drop-off for a few units so that it’s less of a burden on everyone.
 Ready to set up a recycling program for your community?
 Our online guide will walk you through the steps.

 If people know what to recycle and where to recycle it, the odds of them actually doing the work to recycle are going to go up.

-According to a recent Pew study on recycling, people who live in communities that value recycling have more recycling options.
+According to a 2016 Pew study on recycling, people who live in communities that value recycling have more recycling options.
 Even though it may not feel like much, as you encourage those around you to start recycling, you’ll be on the road to increasing the recycling options in your area.